 But when your reps are chasing such odd ducks in the hope of an 11th-hour win, they’re actually just wasting time on opps that were never going to close—or that would churn at the soonest opportunity.
-So how do you keep your reps focused on nurturing the right prospects for your business even as the calendar counts down to the end of 2018?
+So how do you improve pipeline management and keep your reps focused on nurturing the right prospects for your business even as the calendar counts down to the end of 2019?

 Have them look for a few red flags that indicate a deal—no matter how juicy it looks at the outset—is never going to close, especially not before the ball drops.